hnrq/felicoin/README.md

 <img src="https://upload.wikimedia.org/wikipedia/en/thumb/6/67/This_Man_original_drawing.jpg/220px-This_Man_original_drawing.jpg" alt="Sketch of a white guy with thick eyebrows and a thin smile" />

-The research leader believes that it is, actually, Felipão.
+Mr. Takenti believes that this eerie figure is, actually, Felipão.
 His thesis gets stronger when comparing the drawing to an old cave paint where caveman sees a similar face and goes berserk against his tribe.
 Nowadays, there's only one picture of Felipão **(NOTE: Do not stare at it for too long, some say it can drive you crazy)**:

 <img src="share/pixmaps/Felipao.jpg" alt="A white guy with thick eyebrows and a thin smile" />